 While varnish might adhere directly over an old varnish coating, the adhesion won’t be good and the new coating may peel off eventually.

 It’s best to lightly sand the old varnish coating with medium-grit sandpaper (100-grit) before applying a new coating over it.

 Related Read: How To Apply Varnish With a Roller?

 How To Apply Varnish Over Old Varnish?

-1. Clean And Sand The Surface
+1. Clean And Sand The Varnish Finish.

 Related Read: Should You Paint Over Chalk Paint?